 Learn more about the Lotus Evija.

 An honorable mention must go to the 5,221-horsepower electric Alieno Arcanum from Bulgaria, which features robotic everything, a 303-mph (488-km/h) top speed, and the longest list of outrageous promises we've ever seen in a press release.
-It would take top spot on this list if we thought it had the slightest potential of being a real thing, and we thoroughly encourage you to go and read about it, because it's extremely entertaining and – if we're honest – about as likely to find its way into your garage or mine as any of these other machines.
+It would take top spot on this list if we thought it had the slightest potential of being a real thing, and we thoroughly encourage you to go and read about it, because it's extremely entertaining, highly questionable, and – if we're honest – about as likely to find its way into your garage or mine as any of these other machines.

 Have we left anything out?
 Please let us know in the comments below if we have, and we'll happily fill the list in.
 If you like really, really fast cars, there has never been a better time to be alive – or a worse time to be alive and not have millions of dollars to spend on hypercars.

 Jump into our hypercar gallery for extra shots of each of these dream machines.